Potentilla fruticosa | Golden Blossoms for a Natural Garden

 - Family: Rosaceae

-- Origin: Europe, Asia, and North America (cold regions)
+- Origin: Cold regions of Europe, Asia, and North America

-- Appearance: A compact shrub growing between 50 cm and 1.5 m tall, with fine, dense foliage and bright yellow flowers about 2–3 cm in diameter.
-Its flowers resemble small roses and bloom continuously from early summer to autumn.
+- Appearance: A shrub that grows to 50 cm–1.5 m in height, characterized by dense foliage and yellow flowers measuring 2–3 cm in diameter.
+The flowers resemble roses and bloom continuously from early summer to autumn.

 Historical Background